 Musa acuminata ssp. banksii

 Musa acuminata ssp. banksii (F.Muell.)
-Simmonds is a subspecies of Musa acuminata.
-It is considered to be one of four main subspecies of Musa acuminata that have contributed to the genetics of edible bananas.
+Simmonds is a subspecies of Musa acuminata, the wild species involved in the domestication of the vast majority of cultivated bananas.
+It is one of the four main subspecies of Musa acuminata that contributed to the genetics of edible bananas.
 However, it was originally described as a species, Musa banksii.
 The accepted name is Musa banksii.

 Molecular analyses of genebank accessions have found alleles specific to banksii in nearly all edible diploids.
 Several banksii alleles have also been found in important triploid subgroups such as Plantain and Cavendish.
 This suggests that some of the first forms of edible bananas may have arisen in New Guinea from wild populations, and early primitive cultivars were transported by humans to other regions where they then crossed with other subspecies of Musa acuminata.
 In addition to the huge diversity of edible diploids in New Guinea, parthenocarpic semi-wild forms have been documented in modern times which could represent transitional forms akin to those selected by early farmers thousands of years ago.